cloudlace/vuetify-dialog-promise/README.md

 ### In a Vue CLI project

-To install and configure (all init properties are optional, see "Initialisation properties" above for a list):
+To install and configure (all init properties are optional, see "Initialisation properties" above for complete list):

 ```
 import Vue from "vue";